playcanvas/developer.playcanvas.com/content/en/user-manual/xr/vr/index.md

 ## Starter Kits

 PlayCanvas provides a ‘VR Kit’ project to help you and your VR experience get up and running faster.
-When creating a new project, simply select ‘VR Kit’ from the dialogue.
+When creating a new project, simply select ‘VR Kit’ from the dialog.

 [1]: /images/user-manual/xr/vr-view.png